 Looking West to the Cheviot Hills

-Iron Age hill forts and glorious views to the
+its Iron Age hill forts and glorious views to the Northumberland

-Northumberland National Park and the Cheviot Hills.
-This
+National Park and the Cheviot Hills.
+This moor is immediately

 Middlemoor is over 50MW and so will be determined by the DTI (write and protest now, details on the 'Stop the Alnwick & Berwick Turbines' website, left).
 There is another proposal for 10 x 125 m. turbines at Wandylaw, immediately to the north of Middlemoor on this plateau and EHN is scoping two further sites which would be even closer to this viewpoint.